 Solar Rebate & STC Calculator Australia

 Calculate your federal Small-scale Technology Certificate (STC) rebate and state-specific solar incentives.
-Updated for 2025 rates and current government programs.
+Updated for current rebate assumptions and government programs.

 About Solar Rebates in Australia